Sabretooth (character): Supervillain

+Emerging as a costumed villain, Sabretooth becomes partners with Constrictor, with both working as enforcers for major criminal interests.
+Sabretooth battles Iron Fist and is badly beaten.
+Sabretooth and the Constrictor then fight Iron Fist, Luke Cage, Misty Knight, and Colleen Wing only to be defeated again.
+With Constrictor, Sabretooth begins to stalk and kill others for pleasure, which earns him the newspaper title of "The Slasher".

-Sabretooth is next reunited with his employer, the Foreigner, who claims to have trained the mercenary at some point.
+Sabretooth reunites with his employer, the Foreigner, who claims to have trained the mercenary at some point.
 He attacks the Black Cat, nearly biting through her leg until he encounters a crowbar hidden underneath her boot.
 He is defeated by Spider-Man, and outmaneuvered and humiliated by the Black Cat in combat.

 Sabretooth eventually encounters a thief by the name of Gambit and the two fight, but find they are not exactly enemies.
 Later while recruiting for Mister Sinister, Gambit gathers a group of mutant criminals he has associated with who form the Marauders.
-Sinister clones several of the Marauders so that he has a loyal group of lackeys after the originals die.

 The Marauders are directed to massacre the Morlocks, which sets Sabretooth in another battle against Wolverine.
 Sabretooth and the Marauders join in an attack on Polaris, and battle Wolverine again during the Marauders' attempt to kill Madelyne Pryor.
 Wolverine stabs Sabretooth through the heart and uses Scrambler's power to disable his healing factor, killing him.
 He is replaced by a clone by the time the X-Men attack the Marauders' headquarters.
-With the X-Men slaughtering his teammates, Sabretooth flees and is reunited with Mr. Sinister at the X-Mansion.
-The X-Men and X-Factor attack them there, and apparently kill both Sabretooth and Sinister.
-However, Sabretooth manages to keep his tradition of stalking Wolverine on his birthday that year.

-Sabretooth returns to the sewers to slaughter leftover Morlocks.
-He kills Chickenwings, hunts Mole, and then battles Archangel.
-Caliban, a surviving Morlock, hunts Sabretooth down.
-Sabretooth proves no match for Caliban, who breaks his back and leaves him for dead.
+Sabretooth returns to the sewers to kill the remaining Morlocks.
+Caliban, a surviving Morlock, breaks Sabretooth's back and leaves him for dead.
 It takes weeks for his healing factor to repair his spine, during which he sustains himself on sewer water and passing vermin.
-He recovers just in time to confront Wolverine, who stumbled upon him while lost in the sewers.
-He attacks Wolverine again in Times Square, but their conflict is cut short by a vigilante who shoots them both with hallucinogen-laced bullets which trigger memories of their time as partners in the CIA.
+He recovers just in time to confront Wolverine, who encounters him while lost in the sewers.

-Sabretooth then allies with Fenris and Matsu'o Tsurayaba against the X-Men and Maverick.
-While attending a wrestling match, Sabretooth is attacked by the Weapon X robot Shiva.
-He is rescued by John Wraith, who convinces him to team up with the rest of Team X - Wolverine, Maverick, Silver Fox, and John Wraith - to discover why their anti-aging factors are suddenly failing.
-Their quest leads them to the telepath Aldo Ferro, the Psi-Borg.
-Ferro overwhelms them all with psychic illusions, concluding with a toothed tree which apparently consumes Creed.

-Suffering from severe bloodlust, Sabretooth hires telepathic mutant Birdy to help him keep his urges in check by providing what he calls "the glow", a psychic blast that satiates his bloodlust and numbs the pain of his suppressed memories as a youth, allowing himself control for short periods.